 What it is included:

-– Ground transport from Madrid and to Seville airport in modern, fully seat-belted, air conditioned 5-seat vehicle
+– Ground transport from Sevilla and to Madrid airport in modern, fully seat-belted, air conditioned 9-seat vehicle

-– 6 Nights accommodation with en suite bathroom (3 nights in Hospedería de Monfragüe and 3 nights in Ardea Purpurea Lodge)
+– 6 Nights accommodation with en suite bathroom (3 nights in Hotel Toruño / Doñana & 3 nights in Hospedería de Monfragüe / Extremadura)

 – All meals inc breakfast, fantastic “tapas-raciones” lunches and evening meals + red wine in a moderate consumption